Learn more about Lincoln's Diesel Mechanic Schools

 - Complete tune-ups, as well as perform wheel alignments to tractors and trailers using computerized equipment.

-- Service, repair and replace the components of truck suspension systems and frame as part of your diesel training.
+- Service, repair and replace the components of truck suspension systems and frames as part of your diesel training.

 - Gain knowledge in how to identify, locate and diagnose the components of truck brake systems, as they apply to hydraulic, air over hydraulic or air brake systems.